Kaligo/twilio-virtual-agent/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly with test calls
+4. Test thoroughly with local testing tools and test calls
 5. Submit a pull request

 ## License